 - Unlawfully utilizing that money or property for personal gain

-If you do this, you may have committed an act of embezzlement.
+If you do these things, you commit an act of embezzlement.

-Typically, when someone embezzles money or property, they do so with the intent of depriving the owner of their rights since they end up doing one or more of the following:
+Typically, when someone embezzles money or property, they do so with the intent of depriving the owner of their rights.
+The person ends up doing one or more of the following:

 - Using the money or property